rezaul-h/AEGIS_Rad/README.md

 pip install -e .
 ```

 `configs/base.yaml` uses the lightweight convolutional encoder for local unit tests and smoke tests without downloading external weights.
-The manuscript configurations, `configs/mimic.yaml` and `configs/iu.yaml`, explicitly select the Hugging Face RAD-DINO backend with `microsoft/rad-dino`.
+The configurations, `configs/mimic.yaml` and `configs/iu.yaml`, select the Hugging Face RAD-DINO backend with `microsoft/rad-dino`.

 ## Data preparation

-The repository does not redistribute MIMIC-CXR-JPG or IU X-Ray/Open-I. Each manifest contains one row per radiographic study/report with the following schema:
+Each manifest contains one row per radiographic study/report with the following schema:

 ```text
 study_id,split,frontal_path,lateral_path,report,findings_json,region_targets_json,support_targets_json
 ```

 `findings_json` uses the four report-semantic states.
-A finding that is not asserted in the structured report representation is `unmentioned`, not `absent`.
+A finding that is not asserted in the manuscript report is `unmentioned`, not `absent`.

 Example: